 Working capital is a crucial component of a successful business.
 The statement of changes in working capital financial analysis technique is helpful is calculated by deducting the total current liabilities from the total assets.
 Having an accurate working capital analysis helps businesses understand their ability to keep up with expenses.
 An analysis of their statement of changes helps a company to see if something specific in a financial period has helped or hurt their working capital.

 3. Common size statements:

 Common size statements are handy for comparing multiple companies at the same point in time or to understand the average performance of an industry.
 All financial dollar amounts are converted to percentages of a total.
 For instance, if a business has an income statement with total revenue of 100,000 dollars, that’s 100% of their income.
 If they have gross profit at 30,000 dollars, that’s 30% of their income statement.
 It’s easy to look at businesses who list their income and balance statements similarly and understand performance.
 How much does Competitor X’s gross profit account for as a percentage of their income statement?
-This comparative method only works when businesses calculate and record their financial data similarly, but it’s a useful method for a business understand its place in an industry.
+This comparative method only works when businesses calculate and record their financial data similarly, but it’s a useful method for business to understand its place in the industry.

 4. Ratio analysis:

 Ratio analysis often gets pulled into lists of the most popular or important ways to analyze financial statements.
 Ratios help businesses not just understand more about the overall health of their business, but about the financial relationships between parts of the business.
 It helps to highlight the meaningful relationships between different business departments and areas, notes significant financial discrepancies, and helps to evaluate overall financial performance.
 It’s a great financial technique for helping businesses best understand their debt management, asset management, liquidity, profitability, and even market value.